TTP Coffee Sensor staff is providing this guide to help our customers install and use our sensor.

 - Product maintenance and repair

-When replacing the battery, please check and be sure that the temperature of the machine is low, close to room temperature.
+When replacing the battery, please check and be sure that the temperature of the machine and of the sensor is low, close to room temperature.

-When looking directly at the sensor, at the top of the product, you will see that there is a small gap, for inserting something thin, like your fingernail.
-Insert fingernail into the gap and push the sensor’s display towards you in order to open the first part of the sensor, that has the LCD screen and also the mainboard and LR44 battery.
+When looking directly at the sensor, at the top of the product’s case, you will see that there is a small gap, specially created for inserting something thin, like your fingernail.
+Insert fingernail into the gap and pull the sensor’s display towards you in order to open and remove the product’s mask, that has the LCD screen and mainboard with the LR44 battery on it.